zx85/pilights/README.md

 ## Software
 I'm not sure all of these are needed, but I've got them included for some reason.

-`pip install pigpio RPi.GPIO Flask Flask-SQLAlchemy SQLAlchem`
+`pip3 install pigpio RPi.GPIO Flask Flask-SQLAlchemy SQLAlchemy`

 ## Circuit
 I'm using a very simple circuit to power the lights that I found here - https://dordnung.de/raspberrypi-ledstrip